geomesa/accumulo-uno/README.md

 This project is a wrapper for [fluo-uno](https://github.com/apache/fluo-uno).

-Accumulo, Hadoop and Zookeeper are all configured by IP address when the container is started.
-As such, they should generally be accessible from the host machine (usually using `localhost` through exposed ports) or through a docker network (using the docker `host`.)

 Note that the container is meant for quick tests, and data may be corrupted or lost on shutdown.
 If data needs to be preserved, `exec` into the running container and run `$UNO_HOME/bin/uno stop accumulo` to perform a graceful shutdown.